Solar Energy and Electricity

 Edison fought this development with a PR battle, claiming AC endangered human life – complete with a campaign publicizing the State of New York’s use of AC power as its official means of execution.
 But, given the great power of public display as exemplified in the World’s Fairs, in 1893 Westinghouse won the “battle of the currents” when his company safely lit the World’s Columbian Exposition in Chicago (and soon after, Westinghouse won the rights to develop Niagara Falls).

 So how does all of this relate to solar power?
 When the sun’s light is absorbed by solar panels, DC electricity is created.
 This DC electricity is then manipulated throughout the solar system, where it is converted to AC electricity.
 Since Westinghouse proved the safety of AC, this is what our grid electrical system runs on.
 So once the current is converted to AC, it can be safely and effectively used to power devices like the Sun Pavilion’s lights and ac (air conditioning).
 Sun > Panels > DC > Charge Controller > Inverter > AC > Power.
+The depends on the type of Charge Controller is being used, some may look between PWM vs MPPT Charge Controllers to look for the right connectivity.

 How It All Works: a placard at the Nelson demonstrates How the Sun Pavilion’s solar panels work to convert solar energy to DC electricity, and then to the AC electricity we can use.[/caption]